deltavchain/hackerchain/README.md

 hackers wear several different hats, see also "whitehat", "greyhat", "blackhat", "redhat"

 Strive to be a "tophat" hacker... the best in your field, provide solution as a value

+explore open source technology and learn how to use it